tytydraco/yessleep/out/Theres_a_god_in_space_and_it_wont_let_me_die.md

 Every time I try to sleep I dream of the thing, it drags my mind through the ship and to the cockpit where I stare at the thing. fear fills my body and yet i can’t look away, not until i wake up, always in a cold sweat.
 I hear it lurking the halls, thousands of heavy wet footsteps always just around the corner.
 Hands, disfigured, sharp and scaly reaching for my shoulder, **touching** my shoulder, **grabbing** me and **dragging** me into its inky abyss but when I turn around there's nothing.
 Eyes hundreds of eyes, thousands of eyes, **millions of eyes**.
 A single eye, of pure light staring into my soul, calling for me.

 Yesterday I remembered the gun in the cockpit.
 I sat in my greenroom, staring at the peace lily I had been growing.
 I thought about the others, all that time we spent bonding and preparing to go into space.
 It was all wasted, we barely even talked compared to the amount of time we spent together on this ship.
 Each day we all got more miserable, incapable of cheering each other up at all.
 Vlad got it the best i think, didn't have to spend a single day thinking his life was pointless. a single second even, he was killed almost instantly.
 That poor boy Manny, he had so much potential and joy through his quiet demeanour and I had to watch as it all drained from him till he was left hanging.
 I wish I got to say goodbye to him.
-And Phoebe, such a sweet woman, we were actually born in the same hospital, decade apart but… I remember that's how we initially bonded during training, talking about growing up in the same area.
+And Phoebe, such a sweet woman, we were actually born in the same hospital, decade apart and before her parents moved back to Italy but… I remember that's how we initially bonded during training, talking about growing up in the same area.
 I should have joined her.

 I was supposed to be famous, or important or something more than stuck on a ship that didn’t fucking work drifting through space for months.
 All my fellow crew members are dead, I'm the only one still alive with an eldritch horror outside, and a gun in my hand, about to be dead too.
 I spent years of my life leading up to the moment I left for Saturn, and in the span of a few minutes that moment was ripped away from me.
 The realization that all those years were wasted, not just on a failed mission but a mission that sent me drifting in an endless expanse was something I had spent months contemplating.